Serving size: Measurement

 Dividing the cooked food in portions for a group meal.
 Campada, Guinea-Bissau, 1974.

 Bulk products, such as sugar, generally have sizes in common units of measurement, such as the cup or tablespoon.
 Commonly divided products, such as pie or cake, have a serving size given in a fraction of the whole product (e.g. 1/8 cake).
 Products which are sliced beforehand or are bought in distinct, grouped units (e.g. olives), are listed in the approximate number of units corresponding to the reference amount.
 For example, if the reference amount for olives were 30 g, and one olive weighed 10 g, the serving size would probably be listed as "3 olives".

 Health effects

-In 2017, in the U.K. and Netherlands in particular, it was not clear if controlling the serving size (called "portion control") was an effective way to change the amount of food or drink that people consume.
+In 2017, in the United Kingdom and Netherlands in particular, it was not clear if controlling the serving size (called "portion control") was an effective way to change the amount of food or drink that people consume.
 However evidence from a systematic review of 72 randomized controlled trials indicates that people consistently eat more food when offered larger portion, package, or tableware sizes rather than smaller size alternatives.